Skip to content

 DANGER

-Any issues caused by using Shamiko will not be supported by APatch developers, use as your own risk.
+Any issues caused by using Shamiko will not be supported by APatch developers.
+Use at your own risk.

 Zygisk support?

-Same as KernelSU, APatch does not have built-in Zygisk support.
+Same as KernelSU, APatch doesn't have built-in Zygisk support.

 If your software is working properly, don't worry too much about the detection software.